flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     # job will be scheduled when attempting to backfill jobs.
     #
     # The current cluster-wide limit is 14 Days from Start of Execution.
+    # The timer is only active while your job runs, so if you suspend
+    # or pause the job, it will stop the timer.
     #
     # The command format is as follows: #SBATCH --time=DAYS-HOURS
+    # There are many ways to specify time, see the SchedMD Slurm
+    # manual pages for more.
     #SBATCH --time=14=0
     #
     ##################################################################
     # How many tasks is your job going to run?
     # Unless you are running something that is Parallel / Modular or
     # pipelined, leave this as 1.
 Think of each task as a 'bucket of
     # resources' that stand alone.
-Without MPI / IPC you cant talk to
+Without MPI / IPC you can't talk to
     # another bucket!
     #
     #SBATCH --ntasks=1
+    #
     # If each task will need more that a single CPU, then alter this
     # value.
-Remeber, this is multiplicative, so if you ask for
+Remember, this is multiplicative, so if you ask for
     # 4 Tasks and 4 CPU's per Task, you will be allocated 16 CPU's
     #SBATCH --cpus-per-task=1
     ##################################################################
     # Set the memory requirements for the job in MB.
 Your job will be
     # allocated exclusive access to that amount of RAM.
 In the case it
-    # overuses that amount, Slurm will kill it.
+    # overuses that amount, Slurm will kill the job.
 The default value is
     # around 2GB per CPU you ask for.
+    #
     # Note that the lower the requested memory, the higher the
     # chances to get scheduled to 'fill in the gaps' between other
     # jobs.
 Pick ONE of the below options.
 They are Mutually Exclusive.
-    # You can ask for X Amount of RAM per CPU (MB by default)
+    # You can ask for X Amount of RAM per CPU (MB by default).
+    # Slurm understands K/M/G/T For Kilo/Mega/Giga/Tera Bytes.
+    #
     #SBATCH --mem-per-cpu=4000
     # Or, you can ask for a 'total amount of RAM'.
 If you have multiple
     # tasks and ask for a 'total amount' like below, then SLURM will
     # split the total amount to each task evenly for you.
     ##SBATCH --mem=12G
     ##################################################################
-    # Change the number of GPU's required and the most GPU's that can be
+    # Change the number of GPU's required for you job.
+The most GPU's that can be
     # requested is 2 per node.
 As there are limited GPU slots, they are heavily
     # weighted against for Fairshare Score calculations.
-    # You can request either a 'tesla:X' or a 'gpu:x'
+    # You can request either a 'gpu:telsa_v100:X' or a 'gpu:x'
+    #
     # You can either request 0, or omit this line entirely if you
     # a GPU is not needed.
     #